 Thank you for your interest in judging the Outstanding Student Presentation Awards (OSPA)!
 Volunteer judges are an integral part of the judging process.
 Many AGU students will remember their first OSPA experience fondly thanks to the help and generosity of the judges.

 Judge Registration and Scheduling

-- Judges may sign up and schedule themselves online starting in November.
+- Judges may sign up and schedule themselves online after 1 November.
 Judges must first agree to the Honor Code and register with their institution email address.

 - Whether judging an oral or a poster session, the presentation must be orally presented and explained by the student.

-- Students are informed that they must remain by their poster for a minimum of 2 hours.
+- Students are informed that they must remain by their poster for a minimum of two hours.
 The time period will be indicated and available for judges to see on the OSPA portal.